effector/effector/docs/api/effector/Effect.md

 Provides a function, which will be called when an effect is triggered.

-It will replase the previous function inside if there is one,
+It will replace the previous function inside (if any).

 #### Arguments

-There can only be one argument and the function receives `params`

-(_`thunk`_): Function, that receive arguments passed to effect call
+(_`thunk`_): Function, that receives the first argument passed to an effect call

 #### Returns